nnm2602/robobison-pique-submission/frontend/README.md

-# Welcome to your Expo app 👋
+# Welcome to our Pique app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 ## Get started
+1. Navigate to /frontend

-1. Install dependencies
+2. Install dependencies

    ```bash
    npm install
    ```

-2. Start the app
+3. Start the app

    ```bash
     npx expo start